seenaomi/drf_sample/README.md

 But you can install it whenever via pip.

-on the django side I wouldn't use localhost:8000 I would designate your own.
+On the django side I wouldn't use localhost:8000 I would designate your own.
 IE: ./manage.py runserver 0.0.0.0:9802 (your local IP + port of choice) I find more often than not localhost:8000 is being used by something else.

 You would want to change whatever host and port you go with in the files: chain.service.js, store.service.js, and employee.service.js.

+So to get running you would need 2 terminal windows open for the angular side: /drf_sample/client$ node server.js for the django side: /drf_sample/server$ ./manage.py runserver 0.0.0.0:9802

+But you will learn that in the tutorial. :)